qubitac/AC-Scanner/README.md

 > "69% of 42,796 HTTPS endpoints across the top 35 Fortune 500 companies have zero quantum protection today."

 ### 2. The Banking Sector
-> "Wells Fargo with 1,794 endpoints at 0.5% PQC.
-Citigroup with 58.7% still on TLS 1.2.
-Finance is the most regulated sector and the second least PQC-ready."
+> "Finance is the second least PQC-ready sector at 14.1%, despite being the most heavily regulated"

 ### 3. The Cert Hygiene Story
 > 362 expired certificates.
 2,207 hostname mismatches.
-2,569 total certificate governance failures across 35 Fortune 50 companies and 0% PQC-safe signatures across all 42,796 endpoints.
+2,569 total certificate governance failures across 35 Fortune 500 companies and 0% PQC-safe signatures across all 42,796 endpoints.
 This is not a quantum problem, this is a cryptographic governance crisis.

 ---